danakj/danakj.github.io/_posts/2023-07-01-iterator-flatten.md

   return Flatten::with(make_sized_iterator(static_cast<Iter&&>(*this)));
 ```

 The Flatten type is a class that subclasses InteratorBase, like we mentioned before.
-It’s `[[nodiscard]]`, which Rust achieves by putting the same in a single place, on the Iterator trait: https://doc.rust-lang.org/stable/src/core/iter/traits/iterator.rs.html#72.
+It’s `[[nodiscard]]`, which Rust achieves by putting the same in a single place, [on the Iterator trait](https://doc.rust-lang.org/stable/src/core/iter/traits/iterator.rs.html#72).
 The “InnerSizedIter” is like the “I” type on the Rust version of Flatten.
 The `[[sus_trivial_abi]]` attribute marks the class as “clang::trivial_abi” if your compiler is Clang, which generates a warning on other compilers so has to go behind a macro.

 ![The C++ Flatten class](/resources/2023-07-01-iterator-flatten/flatten-11.png)